freefestivalsnightlifefamily-friendlyoutdoor

 The Daytime Feria (Feria de Día)

-Calle Larios and Plaza de la Constitución become the main stage.
-Bars set up on every corner, flamenco music pours out of speakers, and groups of friends and families dance sevillanas in the middle of the street.
-You'll see women and girls in stunning flamenco dresses and men in their traje corto (traditional short jackets and riding boots).
+Bars set up on every corner, flamenco music comes from every direction, and groups of friends and families dance sevillanas in the middle of the street.
+You'll see women and girls in traditional flamenco dresses and men in their traje corto, the short jacket and riding boots worn by horsemen.

 Daytime Feria de Málaga